stuart-gill/WordCounter.Solution-Old/README.md

 3. Program reads the word and assigns it to a variable (string)
 4. Program asks user to enter a sentence: "please enter a sentence"
 5. User enters a sentence.
-* EXAMPLE INPUT: "my dog likes another dog"
+* EXAMPLE INPUT 2: "my dog likes another dog"
 6. Program reads the sentence and assigns it to a variable (string)
 7. Program splits the sentence variable into a list of strings, one for each word
 8. Program then compares the initial user entered word to each word retrieved from the sentence, one by one